November, 2024

 Continued Advocacy Work

-Jeff Bridges remains committed to advocating for lymphoma awareness and cancer research through various initiatives and public appearances.
+Jeff Bridges cancer diagnosis made him committed to advocating for lymphoma awareness and cancer research through various initiatives and public appearances.

 Recent Initiatives